Health Indicator Report of Alcohol Consumption - Binge Drinking

 NumeratorNumber of survey respondents who reported binge drinking during the 30 days prior to the survey.

-Healthy People Objective SA-14.3:Reduce the proportion of persons engaging in binge drinking during the past month--Adults aged 18 years and older
+Healthy People Objective SA-14.3:Reduce the proportion of persons engaging in binge drinking during the past 30 days--adults aged 18 years and older

 U.S. Target: 24.4 percent